jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-All I can say about life is, Oh God, enjoy it!
+Technological progress has merely provided us with more efficient means for going backwards.
-- Bob Newhart
+- Aldous Huxley

-Updated on: [12/19/2023]
+Updated on: [12/20/2023]
 <!-- #quoteEnd -->
 </pre>